Palazzo Sacchetti: Location

-The building is in Rome, in the Ponte Rione, at n.
-66 of Via Giulia, on the west side of the northern end of the street.
+The building is in Rome, in the Ponte Rione, at 66 Via Giulia, on the west side of the northern end of the street.
 To the southeast it overlooks Vicolo del Cefalo, to the northwest Vicolo Orbitelli, while to the southwest, with the side once reflecting in the Tiber, it faces Lungotevere dei Sangallo.

 History

 Antonio da Sangallo the Younger built on buildings and land that had been sold to him in 1542 by the Vatican Chapter this palace, which was one of the three properties of the architect on Via Giulia.
 On the main façade of the building still stands out the coat of arms – today chiselled – of the Pope and his main client, Paul III Farnese (r.
 1534-1549), together with the inscription:

 alluding perhaps to the generosity of the pope towards him.
 On the same façade is still visible the plaque walled ab antiquo that attests the ownership of the architect:

 The attribution of the building to Antonio is also confirmed by various drawings and sketches by the artist's own hand of his house by San Biagio preserved in the Uffizi and by Giorgio Vasari, who writes that Sangallo:

 Sangallo's original project foresaw two storeys plus the attic, each with five windows.

 After Antonio's death in 1546, on 23 July 1552 his son Orazio sold the property to Cardinal Giovanni Ricci from Montepulciano, Tuscany, for the sum of 3,145 Roman scudi.
 The cardinal had the palace freed from the censo tax (the fact is remembered on a plaque on Vicolo del Cefalo) and had it completed, merging adjacent houses purchased by him.
 The author of the works was probably Nanni di Baccio Bigio, or according to another hypothesis (based on the stylistic kinship between the palace and the suburban villa – the future Villa Medici – that the cardinal had built in those same years) his son Annibale Lippi.

 On this occasion the façade of the palace on Via Giulia was extended by adding two windows, while the main door was enlarged and moved to the right.
 Between 1552 and 1554 the cardinal also had the piano nobile decorated by Francesco Salviati and other mannerist artists.